HBO Go

-HBO Go is an authenticated video-on-demand streaming service of the pay television network HBO.
-The service originally allowed subscribers to access HBO's on-demand programming via the HBO website, mobile apps, and digital media players, among other devices, through their television providers.
+HBO Go was an American-based global authenticated video-on-demand streaming service of the pay television network HBO.
+Launched on February 18, 2010 in the United States, the service allowed subscribers to access HBO's on-demand programming via the HBO website, mobile apps, and digital media players, among other devices, through their television providers.
+After the launch of HBO Max in May 2020, HBO Go, along with HBO Now, were replaced by the succeeding service in all regions; Vietnam, the last market where HBO Go remained active, replaced the service with HBO Max on June 16, 2026, effectively discontinuing HBO Go.

 History

-HBO Go was the successor to HBO on Broadband, a service launched in January 2008 exclusively for Time Warner Cable (then a division of HBO parent company Time Warner) customers in Green Bay and Milwaukee, Wisconsin.
+HBO Go was the successor to HBO on Broadband, a service launched in January 2008, exclusively for Time Warner Cable (then a division of HBO parent company Time Warner) customers in Green Bay and Milwaukee, Wisconsin.
 HBO on Broadband offered 400 hours of content, including feature films, HBO original movies, specials, and series, at no extra charge for subscribers.
 Access required both a subscription to HBO and Time Warner Cable's Roadrunner internet service.

-On February 18, 2010, HBO Go was launched, initially available through Verizon FiOS.
-Within the first week, the application was downloaded over one million times, and by June 2011, the number surpassed three million.
+On February 18, 2010, HBO Go was launched, initially available through Verizon Fios.
+Within the first week, the application was downloaded over one million times, and by June 2011, it reached three million.
 At launch, HBO Go was only available on computers through the HBO website. iOS and Android applications were released on April 29, 2011.
-Over the following years, the service expanded to other providers, including AT&T U-verse, Comcast, Cox Communications, Time Warner Cable, DirecTV, Dish Network, Suddenlink Communications, Charter Communications, and virtual MVPD services like AT&T TV Now, AT&T TV, and Hulu.
+Over the following years, the service expanded to other providers, including AT&T U-verse, Comcast, Cox Communications, Time Warner Cable, DirecTV, Dish Network, Suddenlink Communications, Charter Communications, and virtual MVPD services such as DirecTV Now and Hulu.

-In October 2011, Roku became the first television-connected device to support HBO Go, with later availability on Apple TV, Chromecast, PlayStation, Samsung Smart TVs, and Xbox.
+In October 2011, Roku became the first television-connected device to support HBO Go, it later became available on Apple TV, Chromecast, PlayStation, Samsung Smart TVs, and Xbox.
 Support for devices was subject to cable provider agreements.
-In January 2019, HBO Go dropped support for PlayStation 3, Xbox 360, and Samsung Smart TVs manufactured before 2013.
+In January 2019, HBO Go ended support for PlayStation 3, Xbox 360, and Samsung Smart TVs manufactured before 2013.

 On June 12, 2020, it was announced that HBO Go would be discontinued in the United States on July 31, 2020, in favor of HBO Max.
-HBO Now, a separate direct-to-consumer version of the HBO service, was also integrated into HBO Max at launch for most subscribers.
+HBO Now, a separate direct-to-consumer version of the HBO service, was also replaced by HBO Max at launch for most subscribers.

 Warner Bros.
-Discovery has continued to use the HBO Go branding for services in eight Southeast Asian markets.
-Although WarnerMedia initially planned to relaunch these services as HBO Max in 2022, the launch was postponed.
-The services, along with HBO Go in these markets, were rebranded into Max, incorporating Discovery+ content, on November 19, 2024.
-The service, however, is still being provided via a number of domestic streaming platforms in Vietnam as additional content.
-This effectively makes Vietnam the only market where the brand is still alive.
+Discovery continued to use the HBO Go branding for services in eight Southeast Asian markets.
+Although they initially planned to relaunch these services as HBO Max in 2022, the launch was postponed.
+The services in these markets, along with Discovery+, were rebranded to Max on November 19, 2024.
+The service, however, continued to be provided via a number of domestic streaming platforms in Vietnam as additional content, making Vietnam the last market where the brand remained active; it was also replaced by HBO Max on June 16, 2026.